Experience a traditional Almabtrieb in Austria. The coming home of the cows from the alpine meadows is celebrated with colors, music, dance and more.

 The Almabtrieb is always held in the last 2 weeks of September on a Saturday in villages, usually around the change of the seasons and the 23rd of September.

 There is no set time for the livestock parades to start because the cows come walking down with big bells on their necks and heavy headgear from the mountains.
-The first cows arrive at around noon at the center of the village and from there they move on to their farm.
+The first cows arrive at around noon at the center of the village, and from there they move on to their farm.

-Some stalls offer games just like you would see at fall harvest festivals (i.e., Oktoberfest) in Bavaria, and there is always live music in the form of a brass band too and plenty of beer.
+Some stalls offer games just like you would see at fall harvest festivals (i.e., Oktoberfest) in Bavaria, and there is always live music in the form of a brass band and plenty of beer.

-You might spot two girls from the brass band offering Schnapps too, and occasionally, they are free or a shot of Schnapps can cost €1-2.
+You might spot two girls from the brass band offering Schnapps too, and occasionally, they are free, or a shot of Schnapps can cost €1-2.

-Many locals wear a Dirndl dress or Lederhosen (leather pants) but there are many locals that don’t wear Trachten (local traditional clothing), so you can join the fun by wearing regular clothes too.
+Many locals wear a Dirndl dress or Lederhosen (leather pants), but there are many locals that don't wear Trachten (local traditional clothing), so you can join the fun by wearing regular clothes too.

 The roads are blocked off for the cows, and the valleys usually only offer one main road to get around.

 I recommend you get there walking or with a tourist bus shuttle.
-Visitors staying in local hotels and BNBs get a Guest card and with that, a way to access a free shuttle bus to get around.
+Visitors staying in local hotels and BNBs get a guest card and, with that, a way to access a free shuttle bus to get around.

 You can also come around 10-11 am to the village, and you will still find a spot to park your car before the roads are closed down.

 The last option is to come by train.
-Unfortunately, not all villages are accessible by train, but the ones that are, have a centrally located train station.
+Unfortunately, not all villages are accessible by train, but the ones that are have a centrally located train station.

-🧭 Where to see an Almabtrieb?
+Where to see an Almabtrieb?

 The most beautiful Almabtriebe are with richly decorated flower headgear and cows in the region of Tyrol and Vorarlberg in Austria.